HL7/US-Core/input/pagecontent/must-support.md

 #### Defined Pattern Elements

 The StructureDefinitions define the US Core Profiles and the [ElementDefinition.pattern], used almost exclusively for the CodeableConcept and Coding datatypes.
-If an element is marked as *Must Support* and defined by a pattern, then the pattern defines the elements *and* element values that the server **SHALL** be capable of providing. <span class="bg-success" markdown="1">If an element is marked as *Additional USCDI* and defined by a pattern, then the pattern defines the elements *and* element values that the certifying **SHALL** be capable of providing.</span><!-- new-content -->
+If an element is marked as *Must Support* and defined by a pattern, then the pattern defines the elements *and* element values that the Server **SHALL** be capable of providing. <span class="bg-success" markdown="1">If an element is marked as *Additional USCDI* and defined by a pattern, then the pattern defines the elements *and* element values that the Certifying System **SHALL** be capable of providing.</span><!-- new-content -->

 For example, the [US Core DiagnosticReport Profile for Laboratory Results Reporting] category element is defined with a pattern requiring fixed values in `DiagnosticReport.category.coding.system`  and `DiagnosticReport.category.coding.code` for a Coding element.
 When claiming conformance to this profile: